 5.1.
 Test procedure

-The procedure for measuring the vehicle road load is described in Appendix 7.
+The procedure for measuring the vehicle road load is described in Appendix 7 to this annex.

 This procedure is not required if the chassis dynamometer load is to be set according to the reference mass of the vehicle.